May 28, 2021 | Car Accident

 However, your percentage of fault reduces the amount of your compensation.
 Therefore, it is helpful to have legal counsel who can help you fight to prove you were not responsible for the cause of the crash or your percentage of fault was minor.

-Contact Our Car Accident Law Firm in Lexington Today To Get More Information
+Contact Our Car Accident Law Firm in Kentucky Today To Get More Information

-If you’ve been injured in a car accident accident, please call Minner Vines Injury Lawyers, PLLC for a free case evaluation with a personal injury lawyer or contact us online.
+If you’ve been injured in an accident in Lexington or Bowling Green, please contact our car accident lawyers at Minner Vines Injury Lawyers, PLLC for a free case evaluation.

-Minner Vines Injury Lawyers, PLLC
+Minner Vines Injury Lawyers, PLLC – Lexington, KY Office

 325 W Main St #210, Lexington, KY 40507